Priyanka-Nikam16/LLM-Chatbot-Groq/README.md

 ├── requirements.txt       # Dependencies
 └── README.md              # Project documentation

+RUN:
-RUN:streamlit run app.py
+  - streamlit run app.py

-Usage
+## Usage:
-Type your finance-related query in the input box.
+  - Type your finance-related query in the input box.

-Click Ask to get a response.
+  - Click Ask to get a response.

-View your conversation history in the sidebar.
+  - View your conversation history in the sidebar.

-Scroll down to see the full conversation log.
+  - Scroll down to see the full conversation log.

+## **Requirements**
+  - Python 3.9+
+  - Streamlit
+  - Groq client / LLM integration